matth2k/cs-word-cloud/README.md

 ## Step 3: Parse the words

-All I had to do was write a small method in Go using the API provided from https://github.com/markus-wa/demoinfocs-golang.
+All I had to do was write a small method in Go in `main.go` using the API provided from https://github.com/markus-wa/demoinfocs-golang.
 It dumps all the chat text to `stdout`.
 Then I just `cat` them together for the word cloud generator.

 ## Step 4: Generate the word cloud

 I mainly followed this example here https://github.com/amueller/word_cloud/blob/main/examples/masked.py.
 I made my own stencil with GIMP and played around with the parameters.
+You can see the parameters I chose in `csgoman.py`.

-# Using this work to download large collections of demos
+# Using this work to download large CSGO datasets

-The scripts in this repo may be of interest for those doing data science / statistics on CSGO games on the general population.
+The scripts in this repo may be of interest for those doing data science / statistics on CSGO games on the general population of players.
 Just use `scrapeGames.py` and `download.sh` scripts, and you should be able to get pretty large datasets in no time.
 I was able to get 1000 demos using 150GB and only a handful of hours.